Lucius Minucius Esquilinus Augurinus: Decemvirate

-Prefect of the corn-market
+Prefect of the grain-market

 In 440 BC, a great famine had reached Rome.
-Given the urgency of the situation, the consuls had quickly elected a praefectus annonae ("Prefect of the Corn-market"), some sort of manager of the Republic's corn supply, whose purpose it was to secure the grain supply.
+Given the urgency of the situation, the consuls had quickly elected a praefectus annonae ("Prefect of the Grain-market"), some sort of manager of the Republic's grain supply, whose purpose it was to secure the grain supply.
 It was probably this year that the aedile of the plebs, Manius Marcius, organized a distribution of grain for the plebs, where each individual was given one-third of a Roman bushel (modius).

 The example of Manius Marcius was soon followed by Spurius Maelius, a rich member of the Equestrian order, who had acquired great quantities of fresh wheat in Etruria, and then distributed it to the people for free.
 His popularity became such that the Patricians were convinced that he was only trying to gain support in order to become king.
 He had already taken measures for a coup.
 In the meantime, Lucius Minucius had informed Titus Quinctius Capitolinus Barbatus, and Agrippa Menenius Lanatus, who were elected consuls for the year 439 BC, and named Lucius Quinctius Cincinnatus dictator at the start of their term.
 Cincinnatus had Spurius Maelius assassinated by his magister equitum, Gaius Servilius Ahala.
 According to ancient authors, Lucius Minucius was rewarded with the erection of a statue for having alerted the patricians to the danger that Spurius Maelius posed.